nikcleju/IT_Course/Lectures/02_SourceCoding.md

     * If lengths do not satisfy this, no instantaneous code exists
     * If the lengths of a code satisfy this, that code can be instantaneous or not (there exists an instantaneous code, but not necessarily that one)
-    * Kraft inequality means that the codewords lengths cannot be all very small
+    * Kraft inequality means that the codeword lengths cannot all be very small

 ### Instantaneous codes with equality in Kraft